Starting September 28, 2021 the Helen Schuler Nature Centre will be participating in the Government of Alberta Restriction Exemption Program.

 - A variety of outdoor activities (for those who prefer to stay outside)

 - Transformed exhibit experience to focus on 'look' and 'listen' activities

 - Signage throughout the facility encouraging social distancing, respiratory etiquette, and the importance of washing hands with soap and water

 - Non-medical masks or face coverings will be mandatory for all individuals visiting or working in publicly accessible spaces within City of Lethbridge owned and operated indoor facilities

-In addition, visitors must follow all guidelines, including: 1) staying home if you are not feeling well, 2) washing your hands with soap and water, 3) using social distancing, and 4) practicing respiratory etiquette.
+In addition, visitors must follow all guidelines, including: 1) staying home if you are not feeling well, 2) washing your hands with soap and water, 3) using physical distancing, and 4) practicing respiratory etiquette.

 Yes, hand sanitizer will be available in various spots throughout the facility.
 Keep in mind, washing your hands with soap and water for at least 20 seconds is the best way to ensure good hand hygiene.